 Related to effective advocacy for the environment is a continued need for more detailed and longer term information on biodiversity status and trends, and on the impacts of conservation interventions.
 There has already been an improvement in the biodiversity information available in the hotspot (e.g. through efforts such as the Pan-Africa Freshwater Biodiversity Assessment coordinated by IUCN) and work has gone into improving regional monitoring processes.
-However, projects that can provide detailed monitoring data against useful indicators over a long period of time tend to be exceptions rather than the rule (e.g. where long-term funding is available for biodiversity and ecosystem services data over different landscapes and conditions of environmental change.
+However, projects that can provide detailed monitoring data against useful indicators over a long period of time tend to be exceptions rather than the rule (e.g. where long-term funding is available for biodiversity conservation in a landscape).
+It will become increasingly important to have long-term biodiversity and ecosystem services data over different landscapes and conditions of environmental change.
 Monitoring data that can illuminate the biodiversity and other benefits of conservation interventions will help to show that these are effective land-use strategies.